dfu3/Loan-Application/README.md

 ## Setup
 (after cloning repo, checkout master branch, and ensure you have python installed)

-Intall Postgresql, and setup a local DB create a user and give them access to the DB export usernmae and password as the following ENV Vars: DB_USERNAME and DB_PASSWORD
+Intall Postgresql, and setup a local DB (called `loan_app_db` or change in db_utils.py)

+create a user and give them access to the DB / public schema

+add usernmae and password as the following ENV Vars: DB_USERNAME and DB_PASSWORD

 This project installs its dependencies using a python virtual env:
 (Windows OS)